 - Fulbright-Fogarty Postdoctoral Award in Public Health: To train the next generation of scientists to address global health needs, early career scholars will conduct public health research in resource-limited settings.
 Scholars will be affiliated at sites registered with the Fogarty International Center of the U.S. National Institutes of Health (NIH) in Peru.

-Regional Awards – the Fulbright-Carlos Rico Award for North American Studies Award is the only multi-country award in the region.
-The award encourages participation from those in fields addressing the special trilateral relationship between the United States, Canada and Mexico.
+- Fulbright-Carlos Rico Award for North American Studies Award: the only multi-country award in the region, allowing scholars to work in both Canada and Mexico.
+The award encourages participation from applicants in fields that address the special trilateral relationship between the United States, Canada and Mexico.

 For more information on opportunities in Canada, Latin America and the Caribbean, please contact: